joanneklhm-pixel/mycoluxe-website/Mycoluxe-website/README.md

-# MycoLuxe Botanicals Website
+# MycoLuxe Botanicals Website (Fixed)

-This is a React + Tailwind project scaffold for the MycoLuxe Botanicals luxury supplement brand.
+This is a React + Tailwind + Vite project scaffold for the MycoLuxe Botanicals luxury supplement brand.

 ## Getting Started
 1. Install dependencies: `npm install`